Donmark2k/My_portfolio/README.md

 # 📖 [My_portfolio] <a name="about-project"></a>

-**[My_portfolio]** is a project designed to display my professional skills, programming languages, finished projects and contact me session.
+**[My_portfolio]** is a project designed to display my professional skills, programming languages, finished projects and contact me session with animation effects.

 ## 🛠 Built With <a name="built-with"></a>